Season 1, Episode 34

 You know what?
 Good point.
 For heterosexual couples, yes.
 For single people, they will do intrauterine insemination for same, same-sex couples as well.
 They won’t be doing intercourse.
 For those that are going to be having intercourse, I want to talk about this.

-Also, I want to share with you that the feedback I’ve been getting from our podcast is many people who are not actually trying to grow their family are listening to this.
+Also, I want to share with you that the feedback I’ve been getting from our podcast is that many people who are not actually trying to grow their family are listening to this.
 I know that a lot of them that are in long-term relationships also have found sex in the bedroom not so much fun.
 Maybe that’s the problem.
 They’re in the bedroom.
 Maybe we have to take it somewhere else?

 Alexa Bowditch: